emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Case sensitivity

 Identifiers are case sensitive.
-They must be exactly the same as what's stored in OpenSearch.
+They must be exactly the same as what's stored in Enegry Logserver.

 For example, if you run `source=Accounts`, you'll get an index not found exception because the actual index name is in lower case.